 The Organization maintains its accounts primarily at one financial institution.
-At times throughout the year, the Organization's cash balances may exceed amounts insured by the Federal Deposit Insurance Corporation.
+At times throughout the year, the Organization's cash balances exceed amounts insured by the Federal Deposit Insurance Corporation.
+Management believes the Organization is not exposed to any significant credit risk related to cash.